 - If you don't like mixing pears and apples, feel free to use just one or the other.
 Same goes for the spices, use whatever spices you like in the filling.

-- If you don't want to use vodka, you can replace it with either apple cider vinegar or ice cold water.
+- If you don't want to use vodka in the pie crust, you can replace it with either apple cider vinegar or ice cold water.

 - Prep Time: 1 hour 15 minutes